ChoiceCoin/Smart_Contracts/README.md

 # Dependencies
 - To run the code in the Algogenous_Contracts Folder, you first must have Python installed.
-Please download the latest version of Python, and create a virutal environment specifcally for this directory.
+Please download the latest version of Python, and create a virtual environment specifcally for this directory.
 Python Download: https://www.python.org/downloads/.
 - Second, your Python Virtual Envrionment must have all of the packages listed in the *requirements.txt* file, which is also found in the Algogenous_Contracts Folder.

 # Run Steps